 E&C: Who typically uses your platform?

 PW: We work with a wide range of clients.
 That includes general contractors, equipment rental companies, farmers, counties and municipalities, utility companies, and even school districts.
 Some are liquidating entire fleets, while others are selling one or two pieces of equipment.
-We’ve designed our platform to support sellers of all sizes.
+We’ve designed our platform to support buyers and sellers of all sizes.

 E&C: Let’s talk about the process.
 How does someone get started with selling?